randyleighton/cruddy-2/README.md

-# cruddy-2
+# cruddy
-more tinkering around
+just a simple session